MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-virtual-machine-manager-activities.md

 ---
 # Virtual Machine Manager Activities
 Use virtual machine management activities in System Center 2012 - Service Manager to build workflows that allow for creating and updating virtual machines.
-The virtual machine management activities support System Center Virtual Machine Manager \(VMM\) 2008 2.0.
+The virtual machine management activities support System Center Virtual Machine Manager \(VMM\)&nbsp;2008&nbsp;2.0.

  The System Center 2016 - Service Manager Authoring Tool provides the following five default virtual machine management activities in the **VMM Activities** group in the **Activities Toolbox** pane.